mk-fg/fgtk/README.md

 Can be useful to convert video to podcast if downloading flv is tricky for whatever reason.

+"pa_track_hostory" queries pa sinks for specific pid (which it can start) and writes "media.name" (usually track name) history, which can be used to record played track names from e.g. online radio stream in player-independent fashion.

 And other stuff doing similar things.